Irish greens take Dublin in second EU exit poll

 Irish people, also on Friday, voted by a whopping 87 percent to let couples divorce after two years of living apart.

-The referendum represented another step toward liberal values by the formerly Roman Catholic society, which legalised same-sex marriage and abortion in the past four years.
+The referendum was another step toward liberal values by the formerly Roman Catholic society, which legalised same-sex marriage and abortion in the past four years.

-The Irish EP vote outcome was the second pro-European exit poll after Dutch socialists appeared to come out on top in The Netherlands on Thursday.
+The Irish EP vote outcome was also the second pro-European exit poll after Dutch socialists appeared to come out on top in The Netherlands on Thursday.

 EU countries are voting over four days this weekend, with the Czech Republic, Latvia, Malta, and Slovakia due next on Saturday.